wonee1/wonee1/README.md

 ## About me 🐱

-🔹2022.03 - 2026.02 : Bachelor’s Degree
+🔹2022.03 - 2026.02 : Bachelor's degree from Sungshin Women's University
-Department of Computer Science and Engineering
+Department of Computer Engineering

 🔹2022.03 - 2024.02 : Enrolled in the Computer Science program

 🔹2024.03 - 2025.02 : Temporary leave of absence

 🔹2025.03 - 2026.02 : Resuming studies, expected to graduate two years later